rezleader/Agent-Eddie-Sing-App/replit.md

   - 180-second fallback if ffprobe unavailable or detection fails
   - Eliminates manual duration entry in admin panel
 - Challenge completion validation with duplicate prevention
+- **One challenge type per scan restriction** - Users locked to selected type after accepting a challenge
+  - Encourages multiple scans and sustained engagement with the music
+  - Prevents gaming the system by completing all types in one scan
 - Point accumulation system
 - Session management with localStorage persistence
 - Leaderboard ranking system (top 100 players, anonymized player IDs)